 - Length of resume will vary depending on total # of years of experience in the field.
 Generally, 1-3 pages; anything more than three pages will most likely not be read

 - Competencies/Technical Skills: Methodologies, Tools, Operating Systems, Databases, Programming Languages, etc.

 - Experience (Employment/Job History): Company Name, Dates Employment, Job Title, Job Description, and Job Responsibilities Bullets

 Name: At the top of the page or in a Header, Bold, Centered, Full Legal Name (middle initial is optional), Professional Certification Designation (only if relevant), Contact information on a second line.

 1000 West Main Street, Phoenix AZ 85000 | email@example.com | (999) 999-9999

-Objective: Write a 3-5 Sentence Objective/Summary that is tailored to the job you are applying for.
-Begin the paragraph with your title (e.g., Senior Java Developer) and/or the title you are applying for, your total number of years of experience in that field and three to five sentences max.
+Objective: Write a 3-5 Sentence Objective/Summary that is tailored to the specific job.
+Begin the paragraph with your title (e.g., Senior Java Developer) and the title you are applying for, your total number of years of experience in that field and three to five sentences max.